In this guide you will find:

 Alternator Repair Cost Comparison

 Replacing the alternator is a complex task, and due to the expensive car alternator cost, it’s often recommended that you leave it to a professional mechanic.
+It costs significantly more than some regular tune-up services such as oil change for example.

 Here are a few example alternator prices for you to get an idea of how much does it cost to replace an alternator, and how much is a new alternator cost.
 As you can see, the cost of alternator varies from one provider to another.